 What do I think?

-I’ve always been a huge fan of Upad’s service, and I’ve consistently been vocal about it when I’m asked about online agents.
+I’ve always been a huge fan of Upad’s service and I haven’t been afraid to say so.

-So I can totally confirm and understand why they would put a premium on their service.
+I can totally confirm and understand why they would put a premium price on their service.

-For example, Upad have trigger points in place which will flag onto their system if a particular property doesn’t receive enough enquiries in X amount of days, and they’ll try and figure out why, and then help the landlord overcome those hurdles.
-Useful stuff.
+Upad also have trigger points in place which their system flags if a particular property doesn’t receive enough enquiries in X amount of days, and they’ll try and figure out ‘why’, and then help the landlord overcome those hurdles.
+Again, useful stuff.
 But I have a feeling the lack of enquiries can only boil to only a few reasons, and it’s mostly down to inexperience.

 - You’re trying to flog a dead horse i.e. the property is a pile of rubble and/or in an undesirable area